 It makes sense.
 What better place to prospect than an event where leads participate in engaging discussions around your industry or solution?

-That said, low-hanging fruit is still fruit you have to pick.
+Still, low-hanging fruit is still fruit you have to pick.
 That’s why timely, personalized outreach following a webinar is critical to converting these potential buyers.
 Marketing has done its part in delivering value through relevant content.
 Now it’s time for your sales team to make good on the opportunities.

 Below, we’ll run through some of the best practices for your sales team to take when it comes to booking meetings from webinars.